Looking for our printable planner? It's here.

 Since Homeschool Planner Plus is designed to be used for many years, it is better to use a hard copy of our printable homeschool planner with monthly and yearly calendars.

 Is there an easy way to enter dates when I am creating assignments?

+[Update: This functionality now seems to be broken.
+It could be because Excel updates have changed something on my version of the software, but I'm not sure and won't be doing any development on it to fix it.
+If it works for you with macros enabled, let me know.]
 If you have macros enabled on your copy of Excel, you will have the option to use a popup calendar when entering dates.
-The calendar can be called by right-clicking in a cell and choosing “Insert Date” or by using the “Insert Date” icon in the top menu of Excel 2007.
+The calendar can be called by right-clicking in a cell and choosing "Insert Date" or by using the "Insert Date" icon in the top menu of Excel 2007.

-This is prevented for the same reason that you can’t enter the courses once in the Course Planner and have them show up in Course Details.
+This is prevented for the same reason that you can't enter the courses once in the Course Planner and have them show up in Course Details.
 In order to create a workbook that would have enough Course Details pages for every course a child might take, there would be an excessive number of tabs across the bottom (possibly hundreds of tabs).
-Once the numerical grade for each course is manually transferred to the appropriate cell on the Transcript or Report Card sheet, the formulas will automatically calculate the GPA for the student.
+Once the numerical grade for each course is manually transferred to the appropriate cell on the Report Card sheet, the formulas will automatically calculate the GPA for the student.